Study Notes

 One of the most controversial projects is the planned expansion of Heathrow (pictured below), one of the world’s busiest airports, handling around 80 million passengers a year and employing 76,000 people!
 Heathrow has about 1,300 combined take-offs and landings a day, with a plane taking off or landing every 45 seconds.
 The government has recommended the construction of a 3rd runway costing up to £20 billion, claiming that it would boost the UK economy by more than £200 billion.

 Many locals are against the expansion as one village will need to be destroyed to accommodate the runway, and there will be an increase noise pollution for the million people who live under the flight path.
 There is also the argument that why would we expand an already very busy airport, when we are trying to reduce carbon emissions and that we should actually be discouraging air travel!
-Heathrow is already the largest emitter of CO2 in the UK - so the cost expansion has to also factor the 'clean-up' cost of the runway, which is how much it will cost to offset the additional carbon emissions that will be caused by an increase in flights, so that the new runway is compatible with the UK’s net-zero target.
+Heathrow is already the largest emitter of CO2 in the UK - so the expansion cost has to also factor the 'clean-up' cost of the runway, which is how much it will cost to offset the additional carbon emissions that will be caused by an increase in flights, so that the new runway is compatible with the UK’s net-zero target.
 The predicted clean-up cost of the runway has increased from £50bn to £100bn!

 The third runway was first proposed in 2003, and approved by the government in 2009, but scrapped in 2010.
 In 2015 the Airports Commission recommended expansion, but in February 2020 the Court of Appeal blocked the expansion and argued that it went against climate commitments, however this ban was lifted by the Supreme Court in December 2020, enabling planning to go ahead.
 The plan stalled post-Covid, but is currently still planned with a projected completion date around 2040.